sumitbarik/SpringBoot/README.md

 # SpringBoot
-a sample rest webservice using spring boot
+This is a sample rest web service created using spring boot.
+Steps to execute:
+- download project
+- import in eclipse using existing maven project
+- Open Main class, right click and run as spring boot application.

+From terminal:
+- Go to project folder
+- Run command: mvn spring-boot:run